glennhenry/cs-notes/docs/deep-learning/01-deep-learning-foundation/deep-learning-foundation.md

 ### Terminology

 - **Hyperparameter** : Settings or configuration choices that are set before the learning process begins.
 They are not learned from the data but are determined by the practitioner or researcher.
 For example, learning rate is a hyperparameter that controls rate at which a model adjusts its parameters during training (e.g. used in gradient descent).
+After we trained the model and evaluate it, we may want to adjust the hyperparameter to explore if there is a more optimal result, this is called **hyperparameter tuning**.

 - **Epoch** : Sometimes, training data is used more than one times while training model.
 The number of how many iteration pass through the entire dataset is called epoch.
 For example, when we say 5 epoch, it means that we are training the model with the same dataset for 5 times.
 Epoch is considered as hyperparameter as it is set before learning process.